mongodb/mongo-python-driver/doc/examples/authentication.rst

 ---------------------
 .. versionadded:: 2.6

-MongoDB Enterprise Edition versions 2.5.0 and newer support the SASL PLAIN authentication mechanism, initially intended for delegating authentication to an LDAP server.
+MongoDB Enterprise Edition version 2.6 and newer support the SASL PLAIN authentication mechanism, initially intended for delegating authentication to an LDAP server.
 Using the PLAIN mechanism is very similar to MONGODB-CR.
 These examples use the $external virtual database for LDAP support::